John Holbrook (bishop)

-John Edward Holbrook (born 14 June 1962) is a Church of England bishop.
-He is the Bishop of Brixworth in the Diocese of Peterborough.
-He also is currently serving as acting diocesan Bishop of Peterborough.
-He had been Rural Dean of Wimborne in the Diocese of Salisbury and served as Acting Bishop of Leicester (of the Diocese of Leicester).
+John Edward Holbrook (born 14 June 1962) is a retired Church of England bishop.
+He was the Bishop of Brixworth in the Diocese of Peterborough.
+He had been rural dean of Wimborne in the Diocese of Salisbury and later served as Acting Bishop of Leicester (of the Diocese of Leicester) and as Acting Bishop of Peterborough.

-Education and ministry
+Early life and education

 Holbrook grew up in Bristol where he was educated at the Bristol Cathedral Choir School.
 As an undergraduate he studied theology at St Peter's College, Oxford, where he obtained his MA (Oxbridge MA after a BA(Hons)).
+He then attended theological college at Ridley Hall, Cambridge.

+Ordained ministry

-Holbrook attended theological college at Ridley Hall, Cambridge and was made a deacon at Petertide 1986 (29 June) and ordained priest the Petertide following (5 July 1987), both times by Ronnie Bowlby, Bishop of Southwark, at Southwark Cathedral.
+Holbrook was made a deacon at Petertide 1986 (29 June) and ordained priest the Petertide following (5 July 1987), both times by Ronnie Bowlby, Bishop of Southwark, at Southwark Cathedral.
 His first ordained ministry position was as a curate at St Mary the Virgin, Barnes, London.
 In 1989, he moved to St Mary's Church, Bletchley as senior curate and curate-in-charge of Whaddon Way Ecumenical Church (an Anglican-Baptist local ecumenical partnership (LEP).
 In 1993 he became the Vicar of Adderbury with Milton and, from 2000, also the Rural Dean of Deddington.

 From 2002 until 2011, Holbrook was Rector of Wimborne Minster and priest-in-charge of Witchampton, Stanbridge and Long Crichel.
 He also became chaplain of the South and East Dorset Primary Care Trust and, in 2004, the Rural Dean of Wimborne.
 From 2006, he was also an honorary canon and prebendary of Salisbury Cathedral as well as priest-in-charge of Horton, Chalbury, Hinton Martel and Holt Saint James.